paravena/myui2/README.md

 Soon I will finish the migration from old Prototype to CoffeeScript and JQuery.
 Following tasks are:

 * Optimize and improve event handling
-* Replace CSS files with CSS <a href="http://lesscss.org">Less</a>
+* Replace CSS files with CSS <a href="http://sass-lang.org">Sass</a>
-* Include CSS Less files in RequireJS optimize process
+* Include CSS Sass files in RequireJS optimize process
 * Make look & feel closer to <a href="http://twitter.github.com/bootstrap/">bootstrap</a>

 Steps to build the project